ric2b/Vivaldi-browser/chromium/tools/traffic_annotation/summary/README.md

 # Network Traffic Annotations List
 This file describes the `tools/traffic_annotation/summary/annotations.xml`.
+Please see `docs/network_traffic_annotations.md` for an introduction to network traffic annotations.

 # Content Description
 `annotations.xml` includes the summary of all network traffic annotations in